adratwa/Prediction_of_Heart_Diseases/README.md

 ## Contents

-The repository includes the following files the detailed report summarizing the research methodology, experimental results, and conclusions.
+The repository includes the detailed report summarizing the research methodology, experimental results, and conclusions.

 ## Methodology